 Building Restrictions in Original Land Deeds

-In 1872, when Daniel Davies sold portions of his land on Marlborough to Silas Merrill and to George Wheatland, Jr., he included additional language specifying depth and dimensional restrictions of projections built in the reserved twenty-two foot setback area, and also included language requiring that the buildings be made of brick, stone, or iron, that they be no less than two stories in height, including basement and attic, and that they not be used for livery stables or for mechanical or manufacturing purposes.
-This language was similar (but not identical) to the restrictions contained in the deeds from Commonwealth of Massachusetts conveying its lands.
-The deeds from Daniel Davies also included language governing the erection of and payment for party walls on the land.
+In 1872, when Daniel Davies sold portions of his land on Marlborough to Silas Merrill and to George Wheatland, Jr., he included additional language specifying depth and dimensional limitations similar to those required by the Commonwealth of Massachusetts deeds conveying its lands (as expanded upon by the regulations of the Commissioners on Public Lands).
+These deeds from Daniel Davies also included language requiring that the buildings be made of brick, stone, or iron, that they be no less than two stories in height, including basement and attic, and that they not be used for livery stables or for mechanical or manufacturing purposes.
+These deeds also included language governing the erection of and payment for party walls on the land.